 For many consumers, travel represents such a common and major expense that credit card companies market certain credit cards to capture this consumer group.
-Currently, two of the most competitive credit cards, the Capital One Venture Rewards and Barclaycard Arrival cards, should be on the top of the list for frequent travelers who want to earn plenty of rewards on their travel spending.
+Currently, two of the most competitive credit cards, the Capital One® Venture® Rewards Credit Card and Barclaycard Arrival cards, should be on the top of the list for frequent travelers who want to earn plenty of rewards on their travel spending.
 We compared the two to help you decide which is ideal for you.

-The Capital One Venture Rewards and Barclaycard Arrival cards are very similar in many regards.
+The Capital One® Venture® Rewards Credit Card and Barclaycard Arrival are very similar in many regards.
 Both of them have an annual fee that’ll afford you an above-average rewards program, which is free of categories and tiers.
 They also make it extremely easy to redeem your hard-earned miles.
 But, their little differences will sway your choice between the two.

 Capital One Venture Rewards

-Heavily advertised on television with regular appearances from Alec Baldwin and hoards of vikings, the Capital One Venture Rewards card is an attractive option because cardholders earn 2 miles on every dollar spent on anything.
+Heavily advertised on television with regular appearances from Alec Baldwin and hoards of vikings, the Capital One® Venture® Rewards Credit Card is an attractive option because cardholders earn 2 miles on every dollar spent on anything.
 And, the miles can be redeemed for statement credit on travel.
 It means you can still shop for the cheapest travel deals and erase the cost of the purchases with your miles.
 Every mile is equivalent to $0.01 when redeemed for travel.

 A typical airline card will force you to use the miles through their frequent flier program on the airline’s flights, which may not provide the best value when you break down the numbers.

-The card has a $59 annual fee and doesn’t charge foreign transaction fees.
+The card has a $59 annual fee (waived first year) and doesn’t charge foreign transaction fees.

 The upside to the Arrival card is that you receive 10 percent of your miles back when you redeem for travel.
 For instance, if you redeemed 25,000 miles for a $250 travel purchase, you’ll get 2,500 miles back.